ololade-g/COVID-19-Project/README.md

 ## Introduction
 This study analyzes COVID-19 incidence, mortality, and vaccination rates across Europe using data from Our World in Data.
-A shell script filters the global dataset for European countries, producing files like ‘covid_europe_wk_new_cases_dec2023.csv’ with weekly case numbers until December 2023.
-To execute, run script_project.sh [path to COVID-19 data file].
-Subsequent analysis and visualization are conducted in R, with scripts available in script_project.R and outputs stored in the plots/ directory.
+A shell script filters the global dataset for European countries, producing files like `covid_europe_wk_new_cases_dec2023.csv` with weekly case numbers until December 2023.
+To execute, run `bash script_project.sh [path to COVID-19 data file]`.
+Subsequent analysis and visualization are conducted in R, with scripts available in `script_project.R` and generated plots stored in the `plots/` directory.

 ## Installation
 To set up the project environment, you’ll need to install the following: